np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

   - type: bool

 - compound_npmrd_db_release_status <a name="compounds_compound_npmrd_db_release_status"></a>
   - Description: The current embargo status of in the NP-MRD Database FOR THIS COMPOUND.
 If the compound already existed (prior to this submission) it should be classified as `released` regardless of the release status of its peaks and for the rest of the submission.
+Updated by the database site and sent back to the deposition site.
   - Example: `embargoed`
   - type: string
   - One of: `embargoed`, `released`, `withdrawn`, or ``